True Christians are the disciples of Jesus-the Word of God.

 • For though we walk in the flesh, we do not war after the flesh: (For the weapons of our warfare are not carnal, but mighty through Go to the pulling down of strong holds;) 2 Corinthians 10:3-4.

-For the born again, we find our strength, the Spirit, inside our weakness (inside our flesh) and live "inside-out" by the Spirit.
-Whoever isn't born again of the Spirit (saved) is condemned already and shall continue in sin living "outside-in" as friend of the world and enemy of God.
+For the born again, we find our strength through the Spirit of God in prayer as we seek to live "inside-out" by the Spirit dwelling in us.
+Whoever isn't born again of God lacks the Spirit and can't overcome the sin in their flesh.
+They remain condemned and shall continue in sin, living "outside-in" as a friend of the world and enemy of God.
 The Word says that too.

 • Watch and pray, that ye enter not into temptation: the spirit indeed is willing, but the flesh is weak.
 Matthew 26:41.